-- To understand the basics of Cyber Security Standards and Policies. - To know the legal, ethical and professional issues in Cyber security. - To understand Cyber Frauds and Abuse and its Security Measures. - To know the technological aspects of Cyber Security.
+- To understand the basics of Cyber Security Standards and Policies. - To know the legal, ethical and professional issues in Cybersecurity. - TounderstandCyberFraudsandAbuseanditsSecurityMeasures. - To know the technological aspects of CyberSecurity.

-MODULE I FUNDAMENTALS OF CYBER SECURITY
+MODULE I FUNDAMENTALS OF CYBER SECURITY 7

-Security problem in computing - Cryptography Basics - History of Encryption - Modern Methods - Legitimate versus Fraudulent Encryption methods - Encryption used in Internet.
+Securityproblemincomputing-CryptographyBasics-HistoryofEncryption- Modern Methods - Legitimate versus Fraudulent Encryption methods- EncryptionusedinInternet.

-MODULE II CYBERCRIME AND CYBEROFFENSES 8
+MODULE II CYBERCRIME AND CYBEROFFENSES